Microsoft-community/Community-website/troubleshooting.md

 To find the reliability history, search "View reliability history" in the start menu and click the first result.
 It will bring up a window similar to this: ![](img/troubleshooting/rhistory3.png)

 Note that inside the red square there are 3 different categories: informational events, warnings and critical events.
-They would also show the source (or application) that resulted the event in the history, and clicking "View technical details would take you to a window like this example, giving you further information on the event and why it happened.
+They would also show the source (or application) that resulted the event in the history, and clicking "View technical details" would take you to a window like this example, giving you further information on the event and why it happened.
 It may also help you find solutions if you copied the Problem Event Name.
 ![](img/troubleshooting/rhistory1.png)

 You can also navigate events that happened in the past which may have led to your current problem.